Most BMW cars come with an iDrive system, which offers a wide range of functions.

 - Key not recognized

-- BMW won't start due to bad CAS module
+- BMW won't start due to a bad CAS module

 - The car will turn over but not start.

-The code in the CAS module may get out of sync with the code stored in the DME / DDE module.
-To fix this problem carry out CAS reset procedure under DDE/DME module.
+- Mismatched Key - The code in the CAS module may get out of sync with the code stored in the DME / DDE module.
+To fix this problem, carry out the CAS reset procedure under DDE/DME module.

 How to read / clear CAS Fault Codes